TurnkeyLedger/TLDex/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Before we start the web server we need to run `Celery` background worker :
+Before we start the web server we need to run `Celery` background worker:
 ```
 celery -A DexWebSite worker -l info
 ```
-You Should see some output like this :
+You Should see some output like this:
 ```
 [tasks]
   .
 DexWebSite.celery.debug_task